hyperoslo/playbook/GIT_AND_GITHUB.md

-# Git & Github conventions
+# Git & GitHub conventions

-When working on a project as a Company we use the following *Git & Github* conventions
+When working on a project as a Company we use the following *Git & GitHub* conventions

 ## Basic setup